adaltas/node-nikita-docs/src/md/about/introduction.md

 ## Software Automation

 Automation is central when operating and scaling complex systems.
 The more servers and services there are to manage, the harder it gets for a team to fulfill their operational duties without proper automation in place.
-Automation is a workforce multiplier that helps teams to manage ever growing infrastructure but it can do much more :
+Automation is a workforce multiplier that helps teams to manage ever growing infrastructure but it can do much more:

 * Confidence
   Provide the accuracy that no human could achieve.
 * Consistency
   Repeat the same process multiple times on multiple nodes with the same results.
 * Refinement
  Extend functionalities and improve reliability by incrementing the coverage of your processes.
 * Center of focus
   Liberate the minds and save time for more important engineering workforce.
 * Productivity
-  Make processes faster with less room for mistakes
+  Make processes faster with less room for mistakes.
+* Continuous enhancement
-* Enable more safeguards over time in all stages of a process
+  Enable more safeguards over time in all stages of a process.
+* Empowerment
-* Empower users to do otherwise difficult or impossible tasks in a self-service manner
+  Empower users to do otherwise difficult or impossible tasks in a self-service manner.
+* Time to Market
-* Accelerate deployments for both users and system administrators, with shorter and fewer interruptions
+  Accelerate deployments for both users and system administrators, with shorter and fewer interruptions.

 ## Helping developers and operators